Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes

 \section{Boltzmann fits}

-In section 2, using fits of the rotation velocity data in galactic haloes to an eight-parameter series, we found significant regions $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ in the haloes where $\rho(\phi)$ decreases exponentially.
-Here we directly compare the data in this region with the model of the self-gravitating isothermal Boltzmann gas constructed in the previous section.
+In section 2 we fit the rotation velocity data for galactic haloes to an eight-parameter series and found significant regions $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ in the haloes where $\rho(\phi)$ decreases exponentially.
+Here we directly compare the data in this region to the model of the self-gravitating isothermal Boltzmann gas constructed in the previous section.
 More specifically, we fit the rotational velocity data from THINGS\cite{deBlok:2008wp} to solutions of (\ref{bndcnd}) and (\ref{1.1}).
-As stated in the introduction, our procedure is very different from the common practice of fitting the data using to a particular density profile for the dark matter, such as NFW.
-The latter requires detailed knowledge of the baryonic contributions, which are deduced from mass models.
-While such fits are highly dependent on the choice of mass models.
+As stated in the introduction, our procedure is very different from the common practice of fitting the data using some particular density profile for the dark matter, such as NFW.
+The latter requires detailed knowledge of all the baryonic contributions, which are deduced from mass models.
+The results of such fits are highly dependent on the choice of mass models.
 On the other hand, precise density profiles for the baryonic contributions are not required in the analysis we do here.
 The baryonic component, nevertheless, plays an important role in our approach.
-It, along with the dark matter contribution to the mass $M(R_{ {\tt G}})$ in the interior region $r\le R_{ {\tt G}}$, determine the second boundary condition in (\ref{bndcnd}) at $R_{ {\tt G}}$, which gives the strength of the external gravitational field in the region $R_{ {\tt G}}\le r\le R_{ {\tt max}}$.
+It, along with the dark matter contribution to the mass $M(R_{ {\tt G}})$ in the interior region $r\le R_{ {\tt G}}$, determine the second boundary condition in (\ref{bndcnd}) at $R_{ {\tt G}}$, which gives the strength of the external gravitational field in the spherical shell $R_{ {\tt G}}\le r\le R_{ {\tt max}}$.
 (In practice, we do the inverse.
 We determine the boundary condition from the fits, i.e., we obtain $M(R_{ {\tt G}})$ from the data.)
 As the purpose of this section is to test the validity of the model, it makes sense to restrict the fit to the region $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ where the Boltzmann-like behavior was previously found.

 The Boltzmann fits allow us to determine the three dimensionfull parameters of the model, namely, $m/T$, $\rho(R_{ {\tt G}})$ and $M(R_{ {\tt G}})$, for the given $R_{ {\tt G}}$.
 From them,

 a) We compare the results for $m/T$ to those found in section 2.